siphiwekhumalo/AssignmentOMS/README.md

 A full-stack web application that extracts text from PDF files and images using OCR technology.
 Users can upload documents, provide personal information, and get extracted text along with calculated age.

+> **Note**: This project was originally developed on Replit but is now fully standalone and can be run in any local development environment.

 ## Features

 - **File Upload**: Support for PDF files and images (PNG, JPG, JPEG)